sweattep/modern_quotes/README.md

 >It seemed that the definition of done changed depending on the function of the team member

+>Looking back, what was it all for?
+Why I was not missing days that I could've spent with my kids and my wife?

 >Life is a beautiful collection of temporary experiences

 >To gamble you must accept losing